Shahbaz Bhatti: Career

-As a student, Bhatti founded and served as head of Pakistan's Christian Liberation Front, which he formed in 1985.
+Bhatti founded the Christian Liberation Front in 1985, while studying public administration at the University of the Punjab in Lahore.
 He founded the All Pakistan Minorities Alliance (APMA) in 2002 and was unanimously elected as its chairman.
 He met with President Pervez Musharraf as part of a group of minority rights advocates.
 Bhatti joined the Pakistan Peoples Party (PPP) in 2002, but remained outside politics until becoming a minister in 2008.
 He was placed on the government's Exit Control List in 2003, but was removed in November of that year.

 Bhatti was appointed as Federal Minister for Minorities Affairs on 2 November 2008, when, for the first time, the post was elevated to cabinet level and an independent ministry created.
 At the time, he said that he accepted the post for the sake of the "oppressed, down-trodden and marginalized" of Pakistan, and that he had dedicated his life to the "struggle for human equality, social justice, religious freedom, and to uplift and empower religious minorities' communities."
 He added that he wanted to send "a message of hope to the people living a life of disappointment, disillusionment and despair", and also stated his commitment to reforming the country's blasphemy laws.

 During his time as federal minister, he took numerous steps in support of religious minorities.
 These included the launch of a national campaign to promote interfaith harmony, the proposal of legislation to ban hate speech and related literature, the proposed introduction of comparative religion as a curriculum subject, the introduction of quotas for religious minorities in government posts, and the reservation of four Senate seats for minorities.
 Bhatti also spearheaded the organisation of a National Interfaith Consultation in July 2010, which brought together senior religious leaders of all faiths from across Pakistan and resulted in a joint declaration against terrorism.